wp-plugins/dynamic-widgets/trunk/readme.txt

 === Plugin Name ===
 Contributors: Qurl
 Donate link:
-Tags: widget, widgets, dynamic, sidebar, custom, rules, logic, admin, condition, conditional tags, hide, show, wpml, qtranslate, wpec, buddypress, pods
+Tags: widget, widgets, dynamic, sidebar, custom, rules, logic, admin, condition, conditional tags, hide, show, wpml, qtranslate, wpec, buddypress, pods, bbpress
 Requires at least: 3.0.0
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 1.4.2
+Stable tag: 1.5.0

 Dynamic Widgets gives you full control on which pages your widgets will appear.
 It lets you dynamicly show or hide widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you full control on which pages your widgets will appear.
 It lets you dynamically show or hide widgets on WordPress pages by setting conditional logic rules with just a few mouse clicks.
 No knowledge of PHP required.
 No fiddling around with conditional tags.
-You can set conditional rules by Role, Dates, Browser, Language (WPML or QTranslate), for the Homepage, Single Posts, Attachments, Pages, Authors, Categories, Archives, Error Page, Search Page, Custom Post Types, Custom Post Type Archives, Custom Taxonomies in Custom Post Types, Custom Taxonomies Archives, WPEC/WPSC Categories, BuddyPress Components, BuddyPress Groups and Pods pages.
+You can set conditional rules by Role, Dates, Browser, Language (WPML or QTranslate), for the Homepage, Single Posts, Attachments, Pages, Authors, Categories, Tags, Archives, Error Page, Search Page, Custom Post Types, Custom Post Type Archives, Custom Taxonomies in Custom Post Types, Custom Taxonomies Archives, WPEC/WPSC Categories, BuddyPress Components, BuddyPress Groups, Pods pages and bbPress.

+For the latest news about Dynamic Widgets visit [my website](http://www.qurl.nl/).

 * Default widget display setting is supported for:
   - User roles